Ayanfe-Mee/LITA_Sales_Analysis_Project-1/README.md

 ### Objective.
 ---

-- Analyse Sales trends to make informed decisions such as to know high and low performing periods.
+- To analyse Sales trends to make informed decisions such as to know high and low performing periods.
-- Identify top-performing products and regions contributing to the largest revenue.
+- To identify top-performing products and regions contributing to the largest revenue.
-- Understand potential customer segments to develop effective future sales strategies.
+- To understand potential customer segments to develop effective future sales strategies.

 ### Tools Used
 ---